Based on complexity

 We believe selling products AND asset-based fee create a conflict of interest.
 How is it equitable to charge you more in fees just because your asset balances have increased?

-Other firms usually charge 1% asset-based fees, plus financial planning fees, and tax preparation fees separately.
-Remember that asset-based fees grow as your account grows too.
-This adds up!
+96% of firms charge asset based fees.
+Many charge 1% asset-based fees, plus financial planning fees, and tax preparation fees separately.

 Do the math.
 It’s not as uncommon as you might think, many potential clients tell us they pay more with other firms, and get less in-depth and personalized planning around what they really need.